Rain alarm project

 Introduction

-A rain alarm project is a simple and useful electronics project that detects rainfall and alerts people using a buzzer or alarm sound.
-This project is commonly used in school science exhibitions and electronics mini projects because it demonstrates basic electronic principles and sensor technology.
+A rain alarm is a small electronic project designed to detect rainfall and notify people using a buzzer or alarm sound.
+It is widely used as a beginner electronics project in schools and colleges because it demonstrates the basic working of sensors and simple electronic circuits.

 Components Required